Theoretical Foundations of Conformal Prediction: Oracle approximations for optimality guarantees

 where $s^*$ is an oracle score function and $q^*$ is the $(1-\alpha)$-quantile of the distribution of $s^*(X,Y)$ under $(X,Y)\sim P$.
 Let $\cC_n(x)$ be the usual split conformal set,

 where $s_n$ is the pretrained conformal score function.
 Then, under appropriate regularity conditions, if $s_n\to s^*$ then

 \end{theorem} In words, this result says that if our base model is consistent for the true model (in that $s_n$ converges to an oracle score $s^*$), then conformal prediction will converge to the oracle prediction set given by $\cC^*$.
-Of course, we will need to formalize all these notions of convergence---what does it mean for the score functions $s_n$ to converge to $s^*$, and what does it mean for the sets $\cC_n$ to converge to the oracle set $\cC^*$?
-With the appropriate definitions and formalities in place, we will see that these convergence guarantees allow us to show that the split conformal interval $\cC_n$ asymptotically reaches the stated aim of the oracle score (e.g., minimizing the interval length).
+Of course, we will need to formalize all these notions of convergence.
+With the appropriate definitions and formalities in place, we will see that these convergence guarantees allow us to show that the split conformal set $\cC_n$ asymptotically reaches the stated aim of the oracle score (e.g., minimizing the length of the prediction interval).

-In Section~\ref{sec:case_studies_classification}, we will consider several case studies in a classification setting, examining the aims, oracles, assumptions, and convergence guarantees for each one.
-Section~\ref{sec:case_studies_regression} will then do the same for case studies in a regression setting.
-The underlying technical tools---Theorems~\ref{thm:splitCP_asymp_formal_qn} and \ref{thm:splitCP_asymp_formal_random_x}, which are summarized in the informal statement, Theorem~\ref{thm:splitCP_asymp_informal}, above---will then be developed in Section~\ref{sec:unified_framework_splitCP_asymp}.

-Before proceeding, we pause to comment on a subtle point regarding how we should interpret these convergence results.
-In each specific case study that we will develop below, we will assume that the score function $s^*$ is capturing the true model for the data---that is, $s^*$ is truly an `oracle' and therefore leads to a prediction set $\cC^*$ that is optimally designed for the distribution $P$ of the data.
+In the upcoming case studies, we will assume that the score function $s^*$ is capturing the true model for the data---that is, $s^*$ is truly an `oracle' and therefore leads to a prediction set $\cC^*$ that is optimally designed for the distribution $P$ of the data.
 However, the general theoretical framework of Theorem~\ref{thm:splitCP_asymp_informal} (and its formal versions, Theorems~\ref{thm:splitCP_asymp_formal_qn} and \ref{thm:splitCP_asymp_formal_random_x}) can be interpreted more broadly: the so-called oracle score function $s^*$ can technically be any fixed function, and does not necessarily need to reflect the true model for the data.
-For instance, if the true model for $Y\mid X$ is not actually linear, but we are using linear quantile regression to construct the CQR score $s_n$, then we might expect the split conformal prediction set to converge to the best possible linear prediction set---that is, the best possible interval $\cC^*(x)$ whose endpoints are linear functions of $x$.
+For instance, if the true model for $Y\mid X$ is not actually linear, but we are using linear quantile regression to construct the CQR score $s_n$, then we might expect the split conformal prediction set to converge to the best possible interval $\cC^*(x)$ whose endpoints are linear functions of $x$.